zsb8/Python_Azure_ScheduledReports/README.md

-# WB_scheduled_reports
+# scheduled-reports
-Run the schedule task on Azure for compare multi data sources
+scheduled tasks on Azure